Idhu Enna Maayam: Production

 The collaboration between the producers, director A. L. Vijay and Vikram Prabhu was first revealed in July 2014, when the director noted he had finished writing the script for a romantic film to be shot in Chennai.
-In August 2014, Malayali actress Keerthi Suresh was brought in to play the female lead role, thus making her debut in Tamil films.
+In August 2014, Malayali actress Keerthy Suresh was brought in to play the female lead role, thus making her debut in Tamil films.
 Kavya Shetty, who had previously featured in Kannada films, also joined the cast later that month and participated in a workshop to get into her character of a college girl in the flashback sequences.
-The shoot subsequently began in Kochi and progressed across Kerala and Tamil Nadu in August 2014.

 The film progressed without a title until December 2014, when director Vijay revealed that the film would be titled as Idu Enna Maayam.
-The film's title is based on a song from Oram Po (2007), which also had music by G. V. Prakash Kumar.
+The title is derived from a song from Oram Po (2007).
+Filming wrapped in early February 2015.

 Soundtrack

 The music is composed by G. V. Prakash Kumar and all lyrics are by Na.
-Muthukumar except for first track by MC Vickey and declared a Hit by the Youngsters.
+Muthukumar except for "High Volatage" by MC Vickey.